Notes on Theory of Distributed Systems: Classification by consensus number

 Algorithm~\ref{alg-multiwrite-race} requires 2-register writes, and will give us a protocol for 2 processes (since the reader above has to participate somewhere to make the first case work).
 For $m$ processes, we can do the same thing with $m$-register writes.
 We have a register $r_{pq} = r_{qp}$ for each pair of distinct processes $p$ and $q$, plus a register $r_{pp}$ for each $p$; this gives a total of $\binom{m}{2} + m = O(m^{2})$ registers.
 All registers are initialized to $⊥$.
 Process $p$ then writes its initial preference to some single-writer register $\DataSty{pref}_{p}$ and then simultaneously writes $p$ to $r_{pq}$ for all $q$ (including $r_{pp}$).
 It then attempts to figure out the first writer by applying the above test for each $q$ to $r_{pq}$ (standing in for $r_{\MultiWriteShared}$), $r_{pp}$ ($r_{1}$) and $r_{qq}$ ($r_{2}$).
 If it won against all the other processes, it decides its own value.
 If not, it repeats the test recursively for some $p'$ that beat it until it finds a process that beat everybody, and returns its value.
 So $m$-register writes solve $m$-process wait-free consensus.

 A further tweak gets $2m-2$: run two copies of an $(m-1)$-process protocol using separate arrays of registers to decide a winner for each group.
 Then add a second phase where processes contend across the groups.
-This involves each process $p$ from group $1$ writing the winning id for its group simultaneously into $s_{p}$ and $s_{pq}$ for each $q$ in the other group.
-To figure out who won in the end, build a graph of all victories, where there is an edge from $p$ to $q$ if and only if $p$ beat $q$ in Phase 1 or $p$'s id was written before $q$'s id in Phase 2.
-The winner is the (unique) process with at least one outgoing edge and no incoming edges, which will be the process that won its own group (by writing first) and whose value was written first in Phase 2.
+This involves each process $p$ from group $1$ writing the winning ID for its group simultaneously into $s_{p}$ and $s_{pq}$ for each $q$ in the other group.
+The first process to do this will be the only process that wins against every process in the other group, so we can pick a winning group by looking for some such process.
+We can then return the input value for whichever process won within the winning group.

 One thing to note about the second phase is that, unlike mutex, we can't just have the winners of the two groups fight each other, since this would not give the wait-free property for non-winners.
 Instead, we have to allow a non-winner $p$ to pick up the slack for a slow winner and fight on behalf of the entire group.
 This requires an $m$-process write operation to write $s_p$ and all $s_{pq}$ at once.